by Stephen Faller

 08/04/2004

 This one sent me back to the drawing board more than once.
 The difficulty is trying to manage a worthy discourse on the depictions of sexuality in the Matrix Trilogy.
 And the problem is that sexuality is very important.
-How we express our sexuality says a lot about who we are and what we hold as sacred.
+How we express our sexuality says a lot about who we are and what we hold as sacred, consider .
 Furthermore, a movie series like the Matrix forces us to try to explore the mythic dimensions of sex, and any treatment of the subject needs to respect the Wachowskis ’ larger vision.
 All of this is complicated by the way in which the Wachowskis have explored sexuality in other projects and endeavors.

 The easy question is “why go there?”
 And that can be asked everywhere.
 Why should I go there as a Matrix commentator?
 Why should the Wachowskis go there in their films?
 Why does this theme belong in this feminist-oriented series?
 To take the last question first, for better or worse our culture puts the burden of sexuality on women.
 Any supermarket can verify this.
 The condoms can be often found in the “feminine care” aisle.
 Or check the magazine rack.
 Women’s magazines are sold with pictures of sexualized women.
 And so are men’s magazines.
 Or look at popular fashion.
 Men’s clothes are getting baggier and baggier.
 The large T-shirt for men has turned into a tarp with a Nike logo.
 And women’s clothes are disappearing altogether.
 And the analysis can only be that men are uncomfortable embodying sensuality and sexual vulnerability (let’s see belly shirts for men), and that women are increasingly designated to that sociological function.
 And for that matter, why didn’t Neo and Trinity switch costumes?
 But let’s keep to the point: if we’re going to explore the sexual dimension in the films, the place for that discussion is here.

 The Wachowskis had to go there as well.
 When you have a multi-dimensional myth that explores all of the different aspects of life as we know it, it would be remiss to omit it.
 If we’re going to talk about philosophy, spirituality, and psychology, then sexuality is unavoidable.
 It’s too much a part of humanity.
 Many of the great myths are unapologetically sexual in their subject matter.
+Find out which ones are legit escort sites before choosing your next experience.

 Of course, the tricky part of it is: how do you tell it?
 How do you portray this intensely telling mystery of the soul?
 So there are two competing schools of thought on this, at least among the artists who appreciate the humanity of sexuality (there are many artists who disregard sexuality as something significant, and this is where porn and soft-porn come from, and here the point is to try to sell as many tickets as possible).